William B. Hopkins (Maryland politician): Personal life

-Hopkins married Elizabeth Stephenson.
-They had four children, J. Lee, W. Stephenson, Annie W. and Fannie H. Silver.
-They lived at the family farm near Lapidum, which was previously owned by William B. Stephenson.
+At the age of 29, Hopkins married Elizabeth Stephenson, adopted daughter of William B. Stephenson.
+They had four children, J. Lee, William Stephenson, Annie W. and Francina "Fannie" H. Silver.
+After William B. Stephenson died, his wife was bequeathed his farm near Lapidum and they lived there.
 He was a member of Rock Run United Methodist Church.

-Hopkins died on March 25, 1909, at the age of 65, in Garland, near Havre de Grace.
+Hopkins died on March 25, 1909, in Garland, near Havre de Grace.
 He was buried at Rock Run Cemetery.